rectorphp/getrector-com/data/blog/posts/2022/2022-02-07-success-story-of-automated-framework-migration-from-fuelphp-to-laravel-of-400k-lines-application.md

 ### 2. Convert `select_array` to `select`

 Then let's modify `select_array` to `select`.
-You need to expand the array to args and rename the method.
+You need to expand the array to args and rename the method:

 ```php
 public function getNodeTypes(): array